Walkin' in Love Land

 Walkin' in Love Land is a studio album by country music singer Eddy Arnold.
 It was released in 1968 by RCA Victor.

+Overview

 The album debuted on Billboard magazine's Top Country Albums chart on October 26, 1968, peaked at No. 2, and remained on the chart for a total of 26 weeks.
+It also peaked at No. 70 on the Billboard Top LPs during a thirteen-week stay on the chart.
 The album included the No. 1 hit, "Then You Can Tell Me Goodbye".
-It was Arnold's last album to rank in the Top 10.
+It was Arnold's last album to rank in the Top 10 country albums.

 AllMusic gave the album a rating of two-and-a-half stars.